 Soul of a Nation: Art in the Age of Black Power

-Kavi Gupta congratulates gallery artists Jae Jarrell, Wadsworth Jarrell, and Gerald Williams on their participation in Soul of a Nation: Art in the Age of Black Power, which recently opened at the BROAD in Los Angeles, after traveling from the Brooklyn Museum, London’s Tate Modern, and Crystal Bridges in Bentonville, AR.
-The exhibition will be on view through Sunday, September 1, 2019.
+Kavi Gupta congratulates gallery artists Jae Jarrell, Wadsworth Jarrell, and Gerald Williams on their participation in Soul of a Nation: Art in the Age of Black Power, which recently opened at the de Young Museum, San Francisco, after traveling from the the Broad Museum, the Brooklyn Museum, London’s Tate Modern, and Crystal Bridges in Bentonville, AR.
+The exhibition will be on view through March 15, 2020.

 This extraordinary exhibition builds on the momentum of Kavi Gupta gallery’s AFRICOBRA 50, a landmark exhibition of original works by the five founding members of AFRICOBRA (African Commune of Bad Relevant Artists)—Gerald Williams, Jae Jarrell, Wadsworth Jarrell, Jeff Donaldson, and Barbara Jones-Hogu—the black artist collective that defined the visual aesthetic of the Black Arts Movement of the 1960s and 70s.
 It also coincides with AFRICOBRA: Nation Time, an official collateral event of the 58th Venice Biennale.